Humanity-Unleashed/benchmarking/README.md

 * Use hugging-face chat template: as a lot of models using the transformers package are trained using the hugging face chat-template, it may be more advantageous to adopt this approach.
 Test to see if there are substantial changes in performance when inferencing.
 * refactor metrics to analyse benchmark results in new format.
 * configure logs for Multi-threading / accelerate (queue-based config)
+* change benchmark results to an object for better visibility / navigation than a standard dict.

 ## Installation
 > [!Note]